Spectrum of equivariant cohomology as a fixed point scheme: Appendix. Graded Nakayama lemma

 for some $r_i\in I$, $a_i\in M$.
 But as $r_i\in I$, the minimal degree present in $r_i$ is at least $1$.
 As $a_i\in M$, the minimal degree present in $a_i$ is at least $d$.
-Therefore the elements $r_ia_i$ have zero part in degrees less than $d+1$.
-In particular, we cannot get $a$ as a sum of them, as it has nonzero part in degree $d$. \end{proof}
+Therefore, the elements $r_ia_i$ have zero parts in degrees less than $d+1$.
+In particular, we cannot get $a$ as a sum of them, as it has non-zero part in degree $d$. \end{proof}